calmm-js/partial.lenses/README.md

 In addition to basic bidirectional optics, this library also supports more arbitrary [transforms](#transforms) using optics with [sequencing](#L-seq).
 Transforms allow operations, such as modifying a single focus multiple times or even in a loop, that are not possible with basic optics.
-However, transforms can be considerably harder to reason about.

 Some optics libraries provide many more abstractions, such as "optionals", "prisms" and "folds", to name a few, forming a DAG.
 Aside from being